ray-project/ray/doc/source/tutorial.rst

   allows workers to efficiently share objects on the same node with minimal copying and deserialization.
 - One **local scheduler** per node assigns tasks to workers on the same node.
-- A **global scheduler** receives tasks from local schedulers and assigns them to other local schedulers.
 - A **driver** is the Python process that the user controls.
 For example, if the user is running a script or using a Python shell, then the driver is the Python process that runs the script or the shell.
 A driver is similar to a worker in